Jisin0/filmigo/README.md

 [TMDB](https://themoviedatabase.org) is not currently supported as there is already [go-tmdb](https://github.com/ryanbradynd05/go-tmdb/) which provides full coverage of all api methods.

+## Contributing
+**filmigo** is an open-source project and your contribution is very much appreciated.
+If you'd like to contribute, simply fork the repository, commit your changes and send a pull request.
+If you have any questions, feel free to ask.

 ## License
 The MIT License (MIT)